Robin Ward (singer)

-Jackie Ward (born Jacqueline McDonnell, 1941), better known as Robin Ward, is an American singer, regarded as a "one-hit wonder" of 1963 million-selling song "Wonderful Summer".
-However, using her real name she was highly accomplished and successful singing in groups.
-Ward's voice is heard in U.S. television series, motion pictures, advertisements, and pop records.
-She is one of the real singers of the hits attributed to The Partridge Family.
+Jackie Ward (born Jacqueline McDonnell, 1941), better known as Robin Ward, is an American singer.
+She was a "one-hit wonder" with the 1963 million-selling song "Wonderful Summer".
+Ward's voice was recorded for U.S. television series, motion pictures, advertisements, and pop records.
+She was one of the actual singers on the recordings attributed to The Partridge Family.

 Biography

 Early years

 Ward was born Jacqueline McDonnell in 1941 to a military family in Hawaii (her father served in the US Navy) and raised in Nebraska.

 Her first public singing performances were with her two sisters in a Nebraska church when she was eight years old.
 After the trio won a national talent search run by Horace Heidt, they moved to Los Angeles to seek work in the music industry.

 At the age of 13, Ward was hired by Los Angeles television station KTLA to sing on a Your Hit Parade-like program, Bandstand Revue; Ward performed popular hits for four years.
 Then she started a career of singing on demo and released recordings.
 One 1962 session was singing the "la la la" parts in Pat Boone's "Speedy Gonzales", which became a million-selling single.
 (Elton John said the "hook" in his best-selling single "Crocodile Rock" was inspired by Ward's "Speedy Gonzales" vocal.)